RickCarlino/nerves-system-dev-env/README.md

 # Follow Along in an Empty Docker Container

-You can follow along in an Docker empty container.
-We will only cover Ubuntu 18 setup.
+You can follow along in an empty  Docker container.
+We will only cover Ubuntu 18.

 Create an empty container via: